 Cisplatin and carboplatin may cause nerve damage (called neuropathy) leading to numbness, tingling, or pain in the hands and feet.
+This often goes away or gets better once treatment is stopped, but it may be long lasting in some people.
+These drugs can sometimes affect hearing, especially of high-pitched sounds.
 Kidney damage can also occur after treatment.
-Giving lots of fluid before and after the drug is infused can help prevent this side effect.
-These drugs can sometimes affect hearing.
-Most often patients with this problem notice problems hearing high-pitched sounds.
+Giving lots of fluid before and after the drug is infused can help prevent this.

 Etoposide can also cause nerve damage.
 It can also increase the risk of later developing a cancer of white blood cells, known as acute myeloid leukemia.
 Fortunately, this is not common.

 Doxorubicin (Adriamycin) and epirubicin can cause heart damage over time.
-The risk of this happening goes up as the total amount of the drug that is given goes up, so doctors are careful to limit the total dose.
+This risk goes up as the total amount of the drug that is given goes up, so doctors are careful to limit the total dose.
 Your (child’s) doctor may order a heart function test before and during treatment to see if this drug is affecting the heart.
-Another drug called dexrazoxane may be given along with the chemotherapy to help lessen the possible damage.
+A drug called dexrazoxane may be given along with the chemo to help lessen the possible damage.

 The doctors and nurses will watch closely for side effects.
-Do not hesitate to ask your cancer care team any questions about side effects.
+Don’t hesitate to ask your cancer care team any questions about side effects.

-Tests to check for side effects of chemotherapy: Before each treatment, your (or your child’s) doctor will check lab test results to be sure the liver, kidneys, and bone marrow are functioning well.
+Tests to check for side effects of chemotherapy: Before each treatment, your (or your child’s) doctor will check lab test results to be sure the liver, kidneys, and bone marrow are working well.

 The complete blood count (CBC) includes counts of white blood cells, red blood cells, and blood platelets.
-Chemotherapy can lower the numbers of these blood cells, so blood counts will be watched closely during and after chemo.
-The cells usually reach their lowest point about 2 weeks after chemo is given, though this can occur earlier with high-dose regimens.
+Chemo can lower the numbers of these blood cells, so blood counts will be watched closely during and after chemo.
+The white blood cells and platelets usually reach their lowest point about 2 weeks after chemo is given, though this can occur earlier with high-dose regimens.